openstack-archive/fuel-plugin-vmware-dvs/docs/install_guide/user.rst

 #.
 You can use Neutron for such instance brand the same way as for KVM-located instances.

 #.
-DVS Security groups functionality differs from KVM implementatin.
-VMWare DVS does not
+DvSwitch Security groups functionality differs from KVM implementation.
+VMWare dvSwich
-   support stateful firewall properties and ICMP types.
+   does not support stateful firewall properties and ICMP types.
 DVS Plugin realises emulation logic to support the similar behavior.
 It installs reverse traffic rule for each SG rule.
    VMWare DVS plugin state emulation logic uses ephemeral port range filter to rise security of reverse rules implementation.

+   Usage of Remote Security Groups is possible but it can couse rules changes for multiple ports.
+   SG engine will change rules in evenually consistent manner.
+Do not use Remote Security Groups with many attached ports if you need fast security rules changes.

    Just add only those rules if you want to correctly launch EC2 compatible image with matadata request and DNS access: